\(\renewcommand\AA{\unicode{x212B}}\)

 Excluding and annotating runs

-You may with to exclude certain runs from reduction.
+You may wish to exclude certain runs from the reduction.
 This is especially useful for auto processing (see below).
 You can mark a run for exclusion by entering a reason into the Exclude column in the search results table.
 Double-click the cell to edit it and then press Enter or click off the cell when finished.
 The row will be highlighted blue to indicate that it will be excluded, similar to invalid rows.
 Again, a tooltip will display the reason that it is excluded.

 You can also add a comment to a run without excluding it by entering text in the Comments column.
 This will not affect the reduction and is simply for user convenience.

 To save your annotations in the Exclude and Comments columns, save the whole batch via the Batch->Save menu.
+You can also export the contents of the search results table to a CSV file by clicking the Export button.

 Note that your annotations will be preserved if you re-run the same search or run auto-processing.
 However, if you change the search settings, then the existing search results, including your annotations, will be discarded.
 If you have warnings enabled in the Options dialog, then you will be warned before any unsaved changes are discarded.